JoviMetzger/42Project-CPP_Modules/README.md

   <br>

 ## Module 08
-These exercises will teach you about containers and iteration through it.
+These exercises will teach you about containers and iteration through them.

 ### 🔸Exercise 00 - Easy find
 This exercise encompasses template programming, STL containers and algorithms, error handling. <br>